sjorssnoeren/fontface-loader/README.md

 **Note: your fonts are generated in the directory next to it's origin and then passed to the output target.
 You can use all formats manually as well.**

 For now, no advanced options are available.
+I've chosen to change the extension of `.ttf` files to `.webfont` to make sure the `.ttf` loader works properly for importing the real `.ttf`.
+A `.webfont` file contains the same contents as the `.ttf` file to make this loader work.

 Usage is as follows:

 ```
 import './LOCATION_TO/YOUR_FONT.webfont';